 That's how you would set your Target ROAS.

-This bidding strategy is super simple and is based on optimising for conversion value.
+One of the next smart bidding strategies is super simple and is based on optimizing for conversion value.

 Google takes the maximum daily budget that you set and will automatically run your bidding for you to get the maximum conversions for your dollars.